shachar11/numerical-simulations-of-the-one-dimensional-Euler-equations/README.md

 - torro_exact_solution/ — Folder for Torro reference CSV files for the exact solution.
 - torro_HLLC_solver/, torro_Roe-Pike_solver/ — Folders for Torro reference CSV files for each solver.

-Notes
+## Notes
-Developed as a final project for a university CFD course.
+- Developed as a final project for a university CFD course.
-Intended for educational and demonstration purposes.
+- Intended for educational and demonstration purposes.
-Ensure all reference files are correctly named and placed.
+- Ensure all reference files are correctly named and placed.
-For a detailed explanation, see the attached document:
+- For a detailed explanation, see document - Shachar_Charash_Final_Project.pdf
-Shachar_Charash_Final_Project